The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 By adding context or surroundings of the image itself.

-The trick is to describe what is going on within an image as below and contextually how it relates to surrounding content.
+The trick is to describe what is going on within an image as below, and contextually how it relates to the surrounding content.
 Simply stating “image” does not help the reader.

 If an image is redundant because additional content describes what is happening, adding an empty <alt> attribute will provoke screen readers to skip it.